 June 3-14, 2018

-We will learn about St. Thomas Becket, Sir Thomas More, and the English martyrs, visit the Tower of London, join in choral evensong, and enjoy an evening in the theatre.
+We also will visit the Tower of London, join in choral evensong, and enjoy an evening in the theatre.

 Pilgrims will arrive on their own and check into the Fielding Hotel, which is in a superb location in London’s vibrant Covent Garden.
 After time to rest, we have a welcome dinner at a local restaurant.
 Travellers on their own will check in at the hotel after 2 PM.